The Lost Sierra Road Cycling Trip

 Women’s Cycling Trip

-Come join us in California for 5 days of riding quiet country roads in Tahoe and the Sierras, on a women’s only trip.
-We will spend 5 days riding by the lake and through expansive mountain valleys.
-Enjoy casual lodging, local cuisine, farm-to-table meals, natural hot springs and lots of laughs with Backcountry Babes.
+Come join us in California for 4 days of riding quiet country roads in the Northern Sierra Nevada, on a women’s only trip.
+Ride through expansive mountain valleys, alongside the Feather RIver, and enjoy casual lodging, local cuisine, farm-to-table meals, natural hot springs and lots of laughs with Backcountry Babes.

 Our cycling trip is led by Backcountry Babes owner Emily Hargraves.
 Emily has guided bike trips around the world and is thrilled to share her local pedaling paradise with the Babes.
 We offer a low guide to client ratio of 1:6 to optimize the small group experience.